KilluaWeebsTTV/KilluaWeebsTTV/README.md

 - 👀 I’m interested in anime and valorant.
 - 🌱 I’m currently learning coding.
 - 💞️ I’m looking to collaborate on Coding
-- 📫 How to reach me: discord!
-Tier 3 Simp#0994
+- 📫 I no gay

 <!---
 KilluaWeebsTTV/KilluaWeebsTTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.